-(e) Sensitivity analysis
+(f) Sensitivity analysis

 In the sensitivity analysis shown below, the defined benefit obligation is determined using the same method used to calculate the defined benefit obligation recognized in the statement of financial position.
 The assumptions used are the weighted average rates.
 The method used is consistent between all periods presented.
 The sensitivity is calculated by changing one assumption (or set of assumptions, in relation to the assumptions for salary, indexation and government benefit increases) while holding the others constant.
-The actual change in defined benefit obligation will likely be different from that shown in the table, since it is likely that more than one assumption considered independently will change at a time, and that some assumptions are correlated.
+The actual change in defined benefit obligation will likely be different from that shown in the table, since it is likely that more than one assumption considered independently will change, and that some assumptions are correlated.

-Change in assumption Defined benefit obligation Benefit cost + or - Increase De ecrease In Increase Increase Dec ecrease Discount rate 0.25% \$ (259) \$ 277 \$ (20) \$ 20 Salary, indexation, government benefit increases 0.25% \$ 255 \$ (240) \$ 21 \$ (20) Health care trend rate 1% \$ 26 \$ (21) \$ 1 \$ (1) Longevity (in years) for those currently age 65 1 year \$ 153 \$ (157) \$ 10 \$ (10)
+Change in Def ined ben Benefit cost Change in assumption + or - umption crease sumption ecrease sumption crease Assumption decrease Discount rate 0.25% \$ (321) \$ 345 \$ (21) \$ 22 Salary, indexation, government benefit increases 0.25% \$ 319 \$ (298) \$ 24 \$ (23) Health care trend rate 1% \$ 25 \$ (20) \$ 1 \$ (1) Longevity (in years) for those currently aged 65 1 year \$ 202 \$ (206) \$ 12 \$ (12)

-(f) Risks associated with the defined benefit plans:
+(g) Risks associated with the defined benefit plans:

-The nature of these benefit promises exposes the Company to a number of risks, the most significant of which are as follows:
+The nature of these benefit obligations exposes the Company to a number of risks, the most significant of which is funding risk.
+Funding risk can be expressed as the probability of an unusually high level of required pension contributions or significant fluctuation in required pension contributions.